pulsar-edit/pulsar/packages/nova-theme/README.md

 - **Borderless layering**: panels are separated by background shades instead of hard borders wherever possible.
 - **Configurable tabs and docks**: tab sizing, close-button position, dock toggle buttons, and sticky tree-view headers.

+## Commands

+Commands available in `atom-workspace`:

+- `nova-theme:select`: sets the Nova day and night pairs as the light and dark themes.

 ## Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
 Just drop your thoughts on GitHub.
 Any feedback is welcome!